sohamsg90/APP-Alienness-by-Phyletic-Pattern/docs/Execution.md

 | --------- | --------- | ------ |
 | NC_004088 | 632       | 187410 |

 This file is imported by default into the program.
-A new file must be generated whenever analyzing a new genome.
+A new file has to be generated whenever analyzing a new genome.

 ### MultiFASTA protein sequence file
-APP has the capability to input either a multiFASTA file or download the entire proteome of the genome of choice.
+APP has the capability to take input either a multiFASTA file or download the entire proteome of the genome of choice.

 **Option 1:**
 In the former case, a file must be provided to the program specifying the type of input.